Shoeburyness schoolboy dies after medical emergency

 Officers said the boy's death was being treated as unexplained, but added that despite speculation on social media, a knife was not involved in the incident.

-District Commander Ian Hughes, said: "I would like to offer my condolences to the boy's family and we are doing everything we can to support them through this tragic and difficult time.
+District Commander Ian Hughes said: "I would like to offer my condolences to the boy's family and we are doing everything we can to support them through this tragic and difficult time.

-"Our officers remain at the school at this time to continue our enquiries."
+"Our officers remain at the school at this time to continue our inquiries."

 He said the investigation was continuing and officers would work with the school on Tuesday.